 And since it’s made of non-porous material, you can wash it with soap without it damaging it.

 So rinse with water and scrub gently with soap.

 Then you simply put the Ion in the charging case, which also has a built-in drying stick so it dries while it charges.
+These DryTech sticks help speed up the drying process by absorbing all moisture from the sleeve.
 Neat!